QUICK GUIDE: ARREST, JAIL, AND THE COURT PROCESS

 Your case is going to get set over to a scheduling docket, a scheduling or a no-go docket may happen two or three times depending on what you’re doing with your case.
 If you need time to get money to hire a lawyer, you’re going to keep going in and they are going to keep scheduling it, again and again.
 After you get through that and hire a lawyer that’s when your case is really going to start.

-During the first stages of the case, you will hire a lawyer.
+During the first stages of the case, you will hire a criminal defense lawyer.
 That lawyer will request a discovery – police reports, videos, anything that the police have or the state has which they are going to use against you, and the attorney will go over it with you.
 Then you’ll have a good idea whether the State can prove their case or not and you’ll start working on a defense plan.
-After you develope your plan of attacking the case, a lot of different things can happen.
+After you develop your plan of attacking the case, a lot of different things can happen.

 What happens after you’ve obtained discovery?